 Hildesheim, St. Michael’s & St. Mary’s

 St. Michael’s Church was founded in 1010 AD/CE, bombed in 1945, and rebuilt in 1960.
 Hildesheim’s St. Mary’s Cathedral (Cathedral of the Assumption of Mary) was inaugurated in 872 AD/CE, reestablished in 1061, bombed in 1945, and rebuilt in 1960.
-These two churches are examples of Romanesque architecture which were recognized in 1985 by UNESCO and inscribed as World Heritage Site.
+These two churches are faithfully reconstructed examples of Romanesque architecture which were recognized by UNESCO in 1985 as World Heritage Site.

 Höxter, Corvey Abbey

-Schloss/Kloster Corvey was inscribed as UNESCO World Heritage Site in 2014 as one of the most important expressions of Carolingian architecture.
+As one of the most important expressions of Carolingian architecture, the Schloss/Kloster Corvey complex was inscribed as UNESCO World Heritage Site in 2014.
 The Westwork (at right) is the only remaining structure in the entire complex that dates back to the Carolingian era; at left is the west wing of the Baroque monastery.